-- presenting how to address the dynamic behaviour of object-oriented programming features with minimum annotations - demonstrating how to reclaim the gain times of objectoriented real-time systems with the gain time reclaiming graphs - balancing the flexibility and predicability of objectoriented real-time applications by integrating WCET analysis
+- presenting how to address the dynamic behaviour of object-oriented programming features with minimum annotations - demonstrating how to reclaim the gain time of high performance object-oriented real-time systems with the gain time reclaiming graphs

+• balancing the flexibility and predicability of objectoriented real-time applications by integrating WCET analysis

 The rest of the paper is organised as follows.
-Section 2 gives an overview of our previous work.
-Section 3 demonstrates how gain times can be reclaimed in object-oriented real-time systems.
-Finally, the conclusion and future work are presented in Section 4.
+A survey of related work and an overview of our previous work are given in Section 2 and Section 3 respectively.
+Section 4 demonstrates how gain time can be reclaimed in objectoriented real-time systems.
+Finally, the conclusion and future work are presented in Section 5.